Indian Saag recipe is simply a delight to the taste buds.

 * Indian dishes in my naivety seem to be red hot curries or mild spicy dishes.

 Notice there is no curry powder in this Indian saag recipe; it won't burn.

-* Peppadews are a mild chili; use a hotter pepper like jalapeno if you like.
+* Peppadews are a mild chili; use a hotter paprika like jalapeno if you like.

 * Spinach and kale stalks are fine, only they have less of the phytochemicals found in the green leaves.
 If you need more fibre for you know what, then include them.

-* Wash the greens thoroughly to get out any frogs, snails and other creepy crawlies that also love organic veggies; if there are none, then you know it's been sprayed to hell; discard and start again!
+* Wash the greens thoroughly to get out any frogs, snails and other creepy crawlies that also love organic veggies; if there are none, then you know it's been sprayed; discard and start again if you value your well-being!
 They are the mark of authenticity; the housewife's equivalent of the king's taster.